maestro-performance/maestro-java/README.md

 These can be used along with other roles to deploy the desired Software Under Test (SUT).
 For example:
 * [ansible-amq-broker](https://github.com/msgqe/ansible-amq-broker): to deploy JBoss A-MQ 7 or Apache Artemis single host brokers
-* [ansible-broker-clusters](https://github.com/msgqe/ansible-broker-clusters): : to deploy JBoss A-MQ 7 or Apache Artemis clusterized brokers
+* [ansible-broker-clusters](https://github.com/msgqe/ansible-broker-clusters): : to deploy JBoss A-MQ 7 or Apache Artemis clustered brokers
 * [ansible-qpid-dispatch](https://github.com/rh-messaging-qe/ansible-qpid-dispatch): to deploy QPid Dispatch Router

 This is a much more complex deployment model, but usually desired as it can be made to